gbotuoa/Pursuit-Evasion-Robot_ROS/readme.md

 ```

 ## Project Description
-The evasion robot is subscribed to the scan topics.
-It checks the minimum value of the vector excluding the NaN values.If it finds something within 0.8 m it turns for a fixed time and again moves forward.If forward moving exceeds some duration it turns again.This mechanism helps escaping from the other robot.
+The evasion robot is subscribed to the "scan" topics.
+It checks the minimum value of the vector excluding the NaN values.If it finds something within 0.8 m it turns for a fixed time and again moves forward.If forward moving exceeds some duration it turns again.This mechanism helps escaping from the other robot and obstacle avoidance.
 See the following video below.

 <div align="center">
   <a href="https://www.youtube.com/watch?v=T3S_YELKO3I"><img src="https://img.youtube.com/vi/T3S_YELKO3I/0.jpg" alt="IMAGE ALT TEXT"></a>
 </div>
 The pursuit robot tries to follow the nearest object.
-It sees object at certain distance , if no object found it drives at diagonally.Whenever an object is found it maintains a safe distance.The proportionate behavior with respect to the error is calculated in terms of tanh() function.We know tanh is a zero mean function and min value and max value is 1.So we multiplied the tanh(a*error) with our maximum speed over x direction.For angular z we took the normalized position value with respect to half the vector(320) for depth resolution 640x480.
+It sees object at certain distance , if no object found it drives diagonally.Whenever an object is found it maintains a safe distance.If the object tries to come close , it back up.The proportionate behavior with respect to the error is calculated in terms of hyperbolic function ,tanh(a*error).We know tanh is a zero mean function and min value and max value is 1 ,where tan(ax)=atanh(x).So we multiplied the tanh(a*error) with our maximum speed over x direction.This velocity is bounded over any range of error.For angular z we took the normalized position value with respect to half the vector(320) for depth resolution of 640x480.

 <img src ="Figure_1.png" width ="480">
 <div align="center">